 - These vulnerabilities affect: All current versions of OS X 10.5.x (Leopard) and OS X 10.6.x (Snow Leopard)

-- How an attacker exploits them: By enticing one of your users to a malicious website
+- How an attacker exploits them: Multiple vectors of attack, including enticing your users to visit a malicious web site, or into downloading and viewing various documents or images

-- What to do: OS X administrators should download, test and install Security Update 2010-003 as soon as possible, or let Apple’s Software updater do it for you
+- What to do: OS X administrators should download, test and install OS X 10.6.8 or Security Update 2011-004 as soon as possible, or let Apple’s Software updater do it for you.

-Apple has released OS X Security Update 2010-003 to fix these security issues.
+Apple has released OS X Security Update 2011-004 and OS X 10.6.8 to fix these security issues.
 OS X administrators should download, test, and deploy the corresponding update as soon as they can.

 Note: If you have trouble figuring out which of these patches corresponds to your version of OS X, we recommend that you let OS X’s Software Update utility pick the correct updates for you automatically.